Rajpratik71/Mininet-wiki/Documentation.md

 #### Getting Started with Mininet
 * [Download](Download) How to download and run Mininet - in a Virtual Machine (VM) or natively
-* [VM-Setup-Notes](VM-Setup-Notes) How to configure a Mininet VM after you download it
+* [VM Setup Notes](VM-Setup-Notes) How to configure a Mininet VM after you download it
 * [Walkthrough](Walkthrough) A tutorial introduction to using Mininet
 * [OpenFlow Tutorial](http://www.openflow.org/wk/index.php/OpenFlow_Tutorial) A tutorial introduction to OpenFlow using Mininet